Beginning Therapy

 Frequency of Sessions

-When starting therapy it helps to have a regular and consistent appointment time that fits into your schedule.
+When starting therapy, I find it helps to have a regular and consistent appointment time that fits into your schedule.
 Usually I see clients weekly for 50 minutes.

 Number of Sessions

 I offer both long-term open ended and short-term psychotherapy.
-The number of sessions depends very much on you and what you would like to achieve.
+The number of sessions depends very much on you, what you would like to achieve and your budget.
 During the initial consultation and at our first session we will talk more about this and explore what might work best for you.

 Fees and Terms of Business